World of Warcraft Macros – How to Make Them

 There are also a couple of nifty commands that we can use in our macros.
 They are called metacommands and can affect the appearance of a button on the Action Bar.
 They start with a # (hashtag) symbol.
 Two metacommands are well known:

 #show – affects the button’s icon on the Action Bar.

 #showtooltip – affects the button’s icon and tooltip on the Action Bar.

 #showtooltip will show Soothing Mist‘s tooltip on macro’s button:

 This is just a glimpse of what we can do with macro commands.
 Fortunately or unfortunately macros have limited usability and we cannot use them to:

-- automate the game play.
-They are not a substitute of a human being, therefore cannot make intelligent decisions on your behalf.
+- automate the gameplay.
+They are not a substitute for a human being, therefore they cannot make intelligent decisions on your behalf.

 - write longer than 255 characters in chat.
 Although there are some addons that can bypass this limit.